-While it’s true that following a vegan diet means you need to supplement with vitamin B12, animal-based diets are almost always too high in saturated fat and cholesterol while lacking fiber, folate, magnesium, vitamin C and vitamin E.
+While it’s true that following a whole foods plant-based diet means you need to supplement with vitamin B12, animal-based diets are almost always too high in saturated fat and cholesterol while lacking fiber, folate, magnesium, vitamin C and vitamin E.

 To ensure that we all meet our requirements, we’d like to show you the nutrients that need to be looked out for a little more carefully and as well as foods to emphasize to cover your needs.

 - Calcium: green vegetables, oranges, tahini, calcium-fortified soy milk and tofu

 - Iron: oats, spinach, dried figs, lentils, tahini, chickpeas

 - Zinc: whole grains, chickpeas, lentils, tofu, pumpkin seeds, almonds

 - Iodine: nori or dulse seaweed, iodized salt